Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 Of course, operating on a $2^n \times 2^n$ amtrix is *kind of expensive*.
 This updated inferrence algorithm is better, but still hopelessly intractable before the number of qubits $n$ gets anywhere near 100.
-The algorithm will work in small cases, but for large cases it's merely a demonstration that security-against-cloning is based on a [computational hardness assumption](https://en.wikipedia.org/wiki/Computational_hardness_assumption) (as opposed to being [unconditionally secure]([unconditional](https://en.wikipedia.org/wiki/Information-theoretic_security))).
+The algorithm will work in small cases, but for large cases it's merely a demonstration that security-against-cloning is based on a [computational hardness assumption](https://en.wikipedia.org/wiki/Computational_hardness_assumption) instead of being [unconditionally secure](https://en.wikipedia.org/wiki/Information-theoretic_security).

-Unfortunately, I haven't been able to prove the problem is actually hard.
+I tried to prove that the hardness assumption we're making is strong, but didn't manage to do so.
-To me it *smells* NP-Hard, but every time I try to make a reduction from 3-SAT or whatever I find that I forced Alice to find the solution instead of forcing Even to find the solution.
+Making an inferred copy *smells* NP-Hard to me, but every time I try to make a reduction from 3-SAT or whatever I find that I forced Alice to find the solution instead of forcing Eve to find the solution.

-The problem would be easy if you had a [PostBQP machine](https://en.wikipedia.org/wiki/PostBQP), but post-selection is exponentially expensive with a mere quantum computer.
+*(Eve's task is trivial if she has a [PostBQP machine](https://en.wikipedia.org/wiki/PostBQP).)*

-# Simulating more qubits
+# Simulating More Qubits Being Inferred

 To show that the density matrix solution actually works, I implemented it.
 You can find the code [on github in the Eve-Quantum-Clone-Computer repository](https://github.com/Strilanc/Eve-Quantum-Clone-Computer).

-I tried to pick some interesting operations to apply.
+For the example inferrence animated below, I tried to pick some interesting operations to apply.
-To try to generate entropy that can't be predicated by Eve, the first qubit keeps getting put into the state $\ket{0} + \ket{1}$ and measured.
+First, entropy that can't be predicted by Eve is generated.
+The first qubit keeps getting put into the state $\ket{0} + \ket{1}$ and measured.
 Alice even mixes in some extra entropy she generated herself.
-Also, I included some doubly-indirect effects where the third qubit indirectly affects measurements and the second qubit only indirectly affects the third qubit.
+Second, the effects of the second qubit on the observed measurements are doubly-indirect: it partially rotates the third qubit, which partially rotates the measured qubit.

-Here's the actual A;oce code I used:
+Here's the actual Alice code I used:

     import Matrix from "src/math/Matrix.js"
     import EveQuantumComputer from "src/EveQuantumComputer.js"